google/ground-platform/docs/index.md

 Ground incorporates best-in-class UX design and engineering to produce a tool which can be used by non-technical users with little to no special training.
 Our goal is to provide a "just right" data collection solution that meets the needs of community organizers, conservationists, humanitarian workers, and researchers.
 The platform consists of a web app for survey management, and an Android app for online/offline data collection.

-*Important: Ground is not a supported Google product.
+*Important: Ground is not an officially supported Google product.
 It is being developed on a best-effort basis.*

 # Stay informed